Kentucky Education Tuition Tax Credit

 Eligible Educational Institution located in Kentucky

 An eligible educational institution is generally any accredited public, nonprofit, or private college, university, vocational school, or other postsecondary institution.
-Also, the institution must be eligible to participate in a student aid program administered by the Department of Education.
-The institution must also be physically located in Kentucky to qualify.
+The institution must be eligible to participate in a student aid program administered by the Department of Education.
+The institution attended must be physically located in Kentucky to qualify.

 American Opportunity Credit

-For Kentucky, the credit is then limited to 25% of the allowable federal credit with a maximum amount allowed of 625 for each student who qualified.
+For Kentucky, the credit is then limited to 25% of the allowable federal credit with a maximum amount allowed of $625 for each qualifying student.
 You can take the American Opportunity Credit for a student if all of the following apply.

-- As of the beginning of 2014, the student had not completed the first 2 years of postsecondary education (generally, the freshman and sophomore years of college), as determined by the eligible educational institution.
+* As of the beginning of 2016, the student had not completed the first 4 years of postsecondary education (generally, the freshman through senior years of college), as determined by the eligible educational institution.
 For this purpose, do not include academic credit awarded solely because of the student’s performance on proficiency exams.

-- The student has not been convicted of a felony for possessing or distributing a controlled substance.
+* The student has not been convicted of a felony for possessing or distributing a controlled substance, as of the end of 2016.

 Note: If a student does not meet all of the above qualifications, you may be able to take the Lifetime Learning Credit for part or all of the student’s qualified education expenses.